BankApp-project/auth-service/README.md

 Initial approach was to use id from `EmailVerificationRequestEvent` to create new User.
 Problem is - where to store this id?
 We don't want to create new users until they confirm theirs email address, one approach is to store it just as key-value in redis with key as `userId:<email>` and value of event UUID.

+### Shared Payloads

+As for now, every sending and receiving service have to have his own version of payload.
+We should think about extracting all payloads to shared library or some other shared space.